-Apple Fest on Amazon: Discount offers on iPhone X, iPhone 8, iPhone 6, iPhone SE
+Apple Fest on Amazon: Best offers, deals on iPhone X, iPhone 8, iPhone 6, iPhone SE

-Amazon’s seven-day-long Apple iPhone fest started on June 6 and will continue till June 12 during which the discounts are being offered on several iPhone models including flagship iPhone X, iPhone 8, iPhone 8 Plus, iPhone 7, iPhone 6s, iPhone 6 and iPhone SE.
+If you’re looking to buy an iPhone in India, this is the right time.
+Apple Fest on Amazon will be held from June 6 to June 9, during which users can avail discounts and offers on several iPhone models including, iPhone X, iPhone 8, iPhone 8 Plus, iPhone 7, iPhone 6s, iPhone 6 and iPhone SE.
+In addition, HDFC Bank credit and debit card customers can avail instant discount of Rs 5,000.
+Let us take a look at the top Apple iPhone deals on Amazon:

-Besides discounts on all models, Amazon is also offering an instant discount of Rs 5000 to HDFC bank customers.
-The offer can be availed by making the purchase using an HDFC credit or debit card or through EMI options.
-Here are the top deals the e-commerce platform is offering during this iPhone fest.

 iPhone X starting at Rs 85,999